kubenet-dev/docs/docs/01-getting-started/01_install.md

 ## Install kubenet components

-After the kind cluster is up, install the kubenet components.
-These are software building blocks we will use to interact with kubernetes and will give you insights how kubernetes can be used for network automation use cases.
+After the [kind][kind] cluster is up and running, proceed to install the Kubenet components.
+These software building blocks are essential for the exercises and will help you interact with Kubernetes, providing insights into how Kubernetes can be leveraged for network automation use cases.

-- [pkgserver][pkgserver]: is a tool that provides 2 way git access to kubernetes: both reading and writing artifacts is enabled using this tool
+- [pkgserver][pkgserver]: A SW component that provides 2 way git access to kubernetes: basically read and write to a repository.
-- [sdc][sdc]: a tool to interact with YANG devices using the k8s declarative API
+- [sdc][sdc]: A SW component that maps a kubernetes manifest to a YANG based system.
-- [kuid][kuid]: an inventory and identity tool, which allows to create resources and claim identifier required for networking (e.g. IPAM, VLAN, AS, etc)
+- [kuid][kuid]: An inventory and identity system, which allows to create resources and claim identifier required for networking (e.g. IPAM, VLAN, AS, etc).
+Some people think of this as a source of truth.
-- [kuidapps][kuid]: application leveraging the kuid backend that create network constructs.
-Eg, a specific application is installed to interact with Nokia SRLinux to translate the abstracted data-model of kuid to the specific implementation in SRLinux
+- [kuidapps][kuid]: Application leveraging the kuid backend API and extend kuid with applications that are tailored for specific tasks.
+E.g, a specific kuid app is installed to interact with Nokia [SRLinux][srlinux] devices to translate the abstracted data-model of kuid to the specific implementation in [SRLinux][srlinux].
+Another app is setup to map the [cointerlab][containerlab] topology into the [kuid][kuid] backend.

-/// tab | interactive
+/// tab | Interactive

 kubenetctl has the option to run in interactive mode if you want to follow the steps one by one.
 If you are prompted with ..., hit ENTER